ryanbugden/Sidebear/README.md

 ![](./_images/Sidebear_screen.png)

 ## Actions include:
 `Enter Desired SB` You may enter numerical values or glyph names.
-If you place a comma `,` before or after the glyph name, the opposite SB will be matched. (e.g. On glyph /u, `,n` input on the LSB will match the RSB of the /n.)
+If you place a comma `,` before or after the glyph name, the opposite SB will be matched.
+(For example, on glyph `u`, `,n` input on the LSB will match the RSB of the `n`.)
 <br />
 `Swap SBs`
 <br />